 In the early stages, I had the help of interactive designer Jonathan Patterson who helped me establish the initial design pattern.
-Later, as the product continued to pivot, the interface had to be reinvented several times until we found consistency as shown on the screens here.
-Additionally, I instituted a design system library to ensure against potential pitfalls when scaling and also, so front-end developers had a bible of design specifications to reference.
+Later, as the product continued to pivot, the interface went through a number of iterations until we found consistency as shown on the screens here.
+Additionally, I implemented a design system library to ensure against potential pitfalls when scaling and also, so developers had a visual bible to reference.
 I designed two separate but integrated platforms—a public-facing product for fans, and a separate one for our celebrity clients to interface with the fans.
 All in all, there were two complete responsive web platforms and two native apps.

 FanCrater UI Library